baralhub/3-TextGame/README.md

 This is  a text based game in python.
 Users need to solve the puzzle (a simple mystery) by navigating through the rooms, finding and getting the items in order to unlock another item that would wipe the ghost and finally escape...

+The latest game file and solutions txt is on [Master branch](https://github.com/baralhub/3-TextGame/blob/master/)

-Use start.py to run the game
+Use [start.py](https://github.com/baralhub/3-TextGame/blob/master/start.py) to run the game

-Solution is provided in the solutions.txt file
+[Solution](https://github.com/baralhub/3-TextGame/blob/master/solutions.txt) is provided in the solutions.txt file